 The ORS has a Consumer Services Department whose purpose is to provide a way for consumers to voice questions, complaints, or inquiries regarding their utilities.
 In addition the ORS, under the guidance of its senior leaders, has created several customer-oriented communications, feedback, and tracking systems.
-A few examples are as follows 1) a newly designed agency web site dedicated to informing and communicating with customers and stakeholders - this site includes a prominent section dedicated to consumer issues, an online consumer complaint/inquiry form, and a variety of downloadable forms 2) a strategic focus in the Lifeline program on decentralizing the application process, with an emphasis on more locally based application distribution networks 3) a periodic newsletter sent to the State Regulation of Public Utilities Review Committee 4) quarterly strategic planning meetings 5) a periodic newsletter sent to water/wastewater companies 6) customer service compliance reviews with utilities' business offices 7) educational workshops and remote education initiatives for regulated utilities 8) accessibility and prompt responsiveness to members of the media 9) communications, both formal and informal, with members of the S.C.
-Legislature to respond to requests on behalf of constituents and to keep them informed of the agency's progress and 10) PURC surveys of individuals who have had contact with the ORS concerning matters filed with the Public Service Commission (PSC).
+A few examples are as follows 1) an agency web site dedicated to informing and communicating with customers and stakeholders - this site includes a prominent section dedicated to consumer issues, an online consumer complaint/inquiry form, and a variety of downloadable forms 2) a periodic newsletter sent to the PURC 3) quarterly strategic planning meetings 4) a periodic newsletter sent to water/wastewater companies 5) customer service compliance reviews with utilities' business offices 6) educational workshops and remote education initiatives for regulated utilities 7) accessibility and prompt responsiveness to members of the media 8) communications, both formal and informal, with members of the S.C.
+Legislature to respond to requests on behalf of constituents and to keep them informed of the agency's progress and 9) PURC surveys of individuals who have had contact with the ORS concerning matters filed with the Public Service Commission (PSC).
 This includes matters negotiated by the ORS as well as matters heard by the PSC in which the ORS participated.

-1.3 How does the organization address the current and potential impact on the public of its products, programs, services, facilities, and operations, including associated risks?
+1.3 How does the organization address the current and potential impact on the public of its programs, services, facilities, and operations, including associated risks?

-As noted earlier, the ten-member Review Committee includes members of the S.C.
+As noted earlier, the ten-member PURC includes members of the S.C.
 General Assembly as well as members from the general public.
-The Review Committee is continuously mindful of its accountability to the citizens of the State.
+The PURC is continuously mindful of its accountability to the citizens of the State.